Amber Marshall (soccer)

-Amber Marshall (born January 24, 1999) is an American professional soccer player who plays as a midfielder.
+Amber Marshall (born January 24, 1999) is an American former professional soccer player who is currently an assistant coach for the Pepperdine Waves.
+A midfielder in her playing career, she played college soccer for the Utah State Aggies before spending time professionally with the Utah Royals FC Reserves and the Houston Dash of the National Women's Soccer League (NWSL).

 Club career

 In March 2021, Marshall signed a one-year contract with Houston Dash in the NWSL ahead of the 2021 NWSL Challenge Cup and 2021 season.
 She made her debut on April 9, 2021, during a 0–0 draw against the Chicago Red Stars in the Challenge Cup.

+Coaching career

+Marshall returned to Utah State in 2021, serving as Director of Operations and Player Development for two seasons.
+In 2022, she shifted roles to one of the team's assistant coaches.
+In January 2023, Marshall joined the Pepperdine Waves as an assistant coach.